+I don’t remember ever having any textbook for my design class, if I had, this would be the book, the bible for every architecture student.
+I recommend reading it, especially first year architecture students.
 From my personal point of view, every information in the book is useful, for instant it contains advice on both the technical and the intellectual.
 Hints for everything from lettering to post modern theory share page space with reminders as varied as ‘design in section’ to ‘if you can’t explain your design in terms your grandmother understands, you don’t understand your own design.’

 About the Author, Matthew Frederick is an architect and urban designer in Cambridge, Massachusetts.
 He has taught at a number of colleges and universities, including Boston Architectural College and Wentworth Institute of Technology.

 - An Architect knows something about everything.
 An engineer knows everything about one thing.

 - Cool drawing titles for schematic design – Use a light-coloured marker with a big chisel point to form lowercase architectural letters; then trace around the resulting shapes with a thin black pen.

 - A good graphic presentation meets the Ten-Foot Test. – The essential elements of the drawings you pin up for a design studio presentation – in particular, labels and titles – should be legible from 10 feet away.